randym/activeadmin-axlsx/README.md

 bundle exec rake
 ```
 # Changelog

+**2013.10.12**
+  - Upgraded to most recent version of Axlsx.
+This introduces some non-backwards compatible
+    changes and pushes rubyzip up to 1.0.0
+  - Added support for scoped collections #18

 **2013.06.02** Release 2.1.2
   - builder#collection is now set on serialize and is available in before and after filters.
   - Code cleanup

 **2013.04.18** Release 2.1.1
   - Fixed issue with repeating data in sheets across downloads
   - Updated to use activeadmin 0.6.0+ which supports plugins.

 **2013.03.21** Release 2.0.1
   - Fixed an issue with missing objects when using the DSL.
     Huge thanks to [Fivell](https://github.com/Fivell)

 **2012.11.29** Release 2.0.0
   - resouce content column are now pre-populated.
   - added before and after filters